THESIS OPTION (CMBI 6695, CMBI 6698 and CMBI 6699)

 NON-THESIS RESEARCH OPTIONS

-Work related to these courses can be performed at the University of New Haven or at an outside laboratory that satisfies the University's requirements.
-Student can choose from these courses after a minimum of 18 credit hours of graduate course work with a minimum GPA of 3.0 and the approval of program coordinator.
+Work related to these courses can be performed at an outside laboratory that satisfies the University's requirements.
+Students can choose from these courses after a minimum of 18 credit hours of graduate course work with a minimum GPA of 3.0 and the approval of program coordinator.

-The approval of the research project requires a research proposal written by the student.
+The approval of a research project or independent study requires a proposal written by the student.
 Proposals must be submitted 2 weeks before the beginning of the registering semester.
 Proposals should include the outline of the research project, a description of where the research will take place and an estimated timeline for the project.
+You will also need to have the completed Signature Sheet to register.

 Format for the research proposal,